justym/spocon/README.md

 # Caution
 - This cli-app use spotify web api.
 So, please check their web page carefully.
 - This app uses that Web API through Authorization code flow (OAuth2.0).
-- Spotify Web API restrict user access limit (60 times per an hour)
-- This cli-app use this package [github.com/nmrshll/oauth2-noserver](https://github.com/nmrshll/oauth2-noserver) to do authentication rapidly.
+- This cli-app uses this package [github.com/nmrshll/oauth2-noserver](https://github.com/nmrshll/oauth2-noserver) to do authentication rapidly.
 So please see this package carefully too.

 # Finally
 :dizzy: Pull Request welcome :dizzy: